katarina59/Pricing-consistency/README.md

 **Note:** Premium is calculated as Comfort + additional 7% (total +14% from base).

+**Note on Compact vs Basic:** Both variants use the same multiplier (1.0) in reference pricing, resulting in identical prices after correction.
+This is intentional - the specification states their relationship is not fixed.
+During validation, no ordering rule is enforced between Compact and Basic; they can be equal, or either can be higher than the other.

 ### Deductible Adjustments

 | Deductible | Discount | Multiplier |     Calculation       | Example (700€ base) |